Left, Right & Center

-Left, Right, & Center is a weekly hour-long public radio program that provides a "civilized yet provocative antidote to the self-contained opinion bubbles that dominate political debate".
+Left, Right, & Center is a weekly hour-long public radio program.
 The program is also distributed as a political podcast.
-The show is recorded each Friday, produced by KCRW in Santa Monica, California, by Laura Dine Million, although hosts typically contribute over ISDN telephone lines from wherever they happen to be.
+The show is recorded each Friday, produced by KCRW in Santa Monica, California, by Laura Dine Million.

-After covering the week's events and speaking to invited guests about other topics of interest, each host gets a short period of time to rant about whatever they like without fear of rebuttal.
-Effective with the broadcast of July 7, 2017, the show expanded from a half-hour to a full hour and changed its long-time theme music—"Let's Call the Whole Thing Off", sung by Ella Fitzgerald and Louis Armstrong—with a new instrumental theme.
+After covering the week's events and speaking to invited guests about other topics of interest, each host gets a short period of time to rant or rave about whatever they like without fear of rebuttal.

-In 2018, the show launched a spin-off, LRC Presents: All the President's Lawyers.
-Co-hosted by Barro and Popehat lead blogger Ken White, the show follows and examines the legal issues that orbit the presidency of Donald Trump.
-After Joe Biden became president, the show's title was changed to LRC Presents: All the Presidents' Lawyers, with "Presidents" now pluralized.

 Co-hosts and guests

 The show's regular co-hosts are the following: